 TRAUMA THERAPY: HOW SOS HELPS CHILDREN

-With seven decades of experience informing our work, SOS Children’s Villages focuses on helping children at risk.
+With seven decades of experience informing our work, SOS Children’s Villages focuses on helping children at risk—and we couldn’t do it without donations from people like you.
 Many children in our care have suffered past trauma, including the loss of parental care.
 Regardless of prior traumatic experiences, we believe that every child has the potential for growth, development, healing and extraordinary resilience.

 The basis of our time-tested approach is the belief that stable care in a safe, loving home is the foundation of a healthy upbringing.
 Children who grow up in a supportive family and community have a greater chance to realize their full potential, lead an independent adult life and build resilience to overcome the traumatic experiences of their childhood and meet life’s challenges.